| The recent furor over the Bush Administration’s recent

 implementation of the regulation until further study a sound

+one.
 Moreover, it should be clear by now why Congress never passed

 stricter arsenic regulations on its own, why Clinton passed this